Permits and waiting lists

 - Worthing Outer Zone CPZ - Zones D-O: Each visitor permit is valid for all day (as the the parking restrictions in this zone are only active for one hour in the morning, and one hour in the afternoon, making the two hours that each visitor permit is valid for)

-To purchase a book of visitor permits, the resident permit holder should visit the Parking Shop with proof of residency (dated within last 3 months, e.g. a utility bill).
+To purchase a book of visitor permits, the resident should visit the Parking Shop with proof of residency (dated within last three months, e.g. a utility bill).

 Dispensation notices are issued to commercial vehicles and trades people such as plumbers, electricians and telephone engineers, allowing parking in free limited waiting bays (eg free parking for 1 hour, no return within 1 hour bays) and on yellow lines (not taxi ranks, disabled bays, bus stops or loading bays) at or near customer's properties.